vskogstad/assignment1-basics/README.md

 -Sliding window attention.
 Hybrid with 3 layers sliding window 1 full layer is only slightly worse, but no speedup.
 -Grouped query attention.
 Worse, as expected.
 -Scaling output of each block like in Ernie.
 Worse.
 Think this might be interfering with my layernorm scaling.
--Mixing in extra embedding values in later value matrices like in NanoGPT speedrun.
-(Looks good 2/3 in but ends up worse in the end).
-General idea: https://arxiv.org/pdf/2410.17897
 -Decreasing/increasing warmup steps or increasing learning rate after adding QK-norm gave no benefit.
 -QK-clip.
 I was not able to get this to work.
 In theory it should help a bit with the MFU compared to QK-norm.